The program will be held on Wednesday, May 17, at the Shiloh Baptist Church, 515-521 West 4th Street, Plainfield, from 6:00PM to 7:30PM.

 The program is presented by the Union County Human Relations Commission and the Union County Foreclosure Task Force, in cooperation with the New Jersey Public Defender’s Office of Dispute Settlement and the Union County Superior Court.

-“We have presented this Forum for the past five years, and I believe we can literally say we have helped every person who has attended these free presentations,” said Nora Mislan, Co-Chair of the Union County Human Relations Commission.
+“We have presented this Forum for the past six years, and I believe we can literally say we have helped every person who has attended these free presentations,” said Nora Mislan, Co-Chair of the Union County Human Relations Commission.
 “Understandably, anyone who is facing or fearing foreclosure is anxious and scared.
 They do not know how to save their homes or where to turn for help.
 They also are prey to con artists and scams.
 We want to let these residents know that they do not have to face this alone.
 There are knowledgeable experts, agencies and free resources available to them that can help them take positive actions and achieve the best possible outcome.”

 Created in 2008 by the Union County Board of Chosen Freeholders, the Union County Foreclosure Task Force shares information and coordinates action among various local entities working on foreclosure prevention and intervention.
 Representatives of the Task Force include county and state government, community and advocacy groups, legal agencies, financial institutions, faith-based organizations and housing counseling agencies.